ziudeso/naba-comfyui-nvidia-docker/README.md

 - The container image is Ubuntu-based.
 - The `comfy` user is `sudo` capable.

-A simple example of one could be:
+An example of one could be:

 ```bash
 #!/bin/bash